rosireddyatturu/AZ-204/Learning Path/Containers.md

   --secrets "queue-connection-string=$CONNECTION_STRING"
 ```

-After declaring secrets at the application level, you can reference them in environment variables when you create a new revision in your container app.
+**After declaring secrets at the application level, you can reference them in environment variables when you create a new revision in your container app.
 When an environment variable references a secret, its value is populated with the value defined in the secret.
-To reference a secret in an environment variable in the Azure CLI, set its value to `secretref:`, followed by the name of the secret.
+To reference a secret in an environment variable in the Azure CLI, set its value to secretref:, followed by the name of the secret.**

 The following example shows an application that declares a connection string at the application level.
 This connection is referenced in a container environment variable.